Vandyke Upper School runs an inclusive Student Voice programme.

-Each house has a house council for years 9-11.
-Each tutor group has had the opportunity to elect/select between 1 and 4 representatives to join the house council.
-House Councils can comprise around 30 students and hence allow meetings to fit into a classroom.
-Currently years 9-11 have 73 regular House council members.
-House council meetings led by Directors of House are calendared and timetabled every half term.
+There is council for each of the Years 9-11.
+Each tutor group has the opportunity to elect/select between 1 and 4 representatives to join the Year Council.
+Councils can comprise around 30 students and hence allow meetings to fit into a classroom.
+In 2022/2023 there were 84 regular attendees at the council meetings, and we aim to increase these numbers in 2023/24.
+Year council meetings led by DOY are calendared and timetabled every half term.
 Tutors who are not teaching may wish to attend.

-The school council meets every half term following house council meetings and these meetings are lead by the Head Teacher and governor(s) when available.
-The agenda is set by house councils with pastoral staff.
-All members of the house councils will attend the calendared and timetabled meeting in the theatre.
-Here, students present to the Headteacher ideas and proposals for our school.
-The Sixth Form have a Sixth Form senior team for year 12 and 13 and they also attend the school council meeting when available.
+The Whole School Council meets every half term following Year council meetings and are lead by the Head Teacher and governor(s) when available.
+The agenda is set by Year Councils with pastoral staff.
+All members of the Year Councils will attend the calendared and timetabled meeting in the theatre.
+Here students present to the Headteacher ideas and proposals for our school.
+The Sixth Form have a Sixth Form senior team for Year 12 and 13 and they attend the school council meeting when available.

 ‘Class Meetings’ involving every student in the school

-One lesson every half-term is timetabled for the house councils to meet.
+One lesson every half-term is timetabled for the Year councils to meet, and one lesson every half-term is timetabled for the Whole School Council to meet.

 School Council members wear an enamel badge that also signifies the house they are in.